The Pattern Australian Silver 50¢ by Machin

 At first blush, it looks just like any other silver and round Australian 50¢ coin struck in 1966 - trouble is, it came with two other coins that were far rarer, so I took a second look at it to see if I could tell if it was rare or otherwise interesting.

-You're welcome to post any noticable differences in the comments section at the bottom of the page.
+You're welcome to post any noticeable differences in the comments section at the bottom of the page.

 - The area of the reverse die behind the emu's head was rather weak (as evidenced by the existence of the "double bar" variety), and as a result that hub was retired and replaced with a modified one.

-- This die hub was unintentionally deployed throughout 1979 and 1980 when no other hubs were available, and resulted in teh "double bar" variety being seen on the proof and circulation strike 50¢ coins in 1979, as well as the circulation strike 50¢ coins in 1980;
+- This die hub was unintentionally deployed throughout 1979 and 1980 when no other hubs were available and resulted in the "double bar" variety being seen on the proof and circulation strike 50¢ coins in 1979, as well as the circulation strike 50¢ coins in 1980;

-- Production of the 1966 proof coins began in October 1967, and were sold to the general public until February 29th 1968.
+- Production of the 1966 proof coins began in October 1967 and was sold to the general public until February 29th 1968.

 - No eyelashes or eyebrow are evident on the 1966 50 cent circulation strike, nor on the proof strike;

 - Eyelashes and an eyebrow are evident on the 1969 proof 50¢;

 - The Royal Australian Mint archives include a small packet of coins that are marked as having been sent out from the London Mint.
 It includes two 1966 50¢ coins that are marked as "London Hub Type I" and "London Hub Type II";